Flag

 Compliance with FATF Recommendations

-The latest follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Saudi Arabia was undertaken in 2019.
+The last follow-up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Saudi Arabia was undertaken by the Financial Action Task Force (FATF) in 2020.
 According to that Evaluation, Saudi Arabia was deemed Compliant for 17 and Largely Compliant for 21 of the FATF 40 Recommendations.
-It was deemed Highly effective for 0 and Substantially Effective for 4 of the Effectiveness & Technical Compliance ratings.
+It remains Highly effective for 0 and Substantially Effective for 4 of the Effectiveness & Technical Compliance ratings.

 Sanctions